neogeographica/singleplayer_scripts/scripts/README.md

 # Usage notes

 The scripts are meant to be used through desktop integration, but you can also run them manually.
-Each script can take one argument.
+Each script can take one argument, which should be an absolute path to some file or directory.

 "quakelaunch" with zero arguments will just launch Quake.